How to Expose and Protect Logic App Using Azure API Management whitepaper

 • How to limit incoming IP addresses for a specific Logic App

-• How you will be able to protect your Logic App from improper access, i.e., if we are exposing the Logic App thru APIM we may want to enforce that all the communication to go through APIM and restrict access to the Logic App, for example avoiding direct call to the Logic App (without passing thru APIM)
+• How will you be able to protect your Logic App from improper access, i.e., if we are exposing the Logic App through APIM, we may want to enforce that all the communication goes through APIM and restrict access to the Logic App, for example, avoiding direct calls to the Logic App (without passing through APIM).

 • Exposing multiple Logic Apps in a single API

-• In this chapter I will address the folowing questions:
+• In this chapter, I will address the following questions:

 • If we have one or more Logic Apps that we want to expose on APIM as an API, do we need to have several APIs with one operation?
 Or can we combine them in a unique API?